olegbelk0test/sw360_docusaurus_test/docs/players/players_tab.md

 ![bo_players_tab](https://i.imgur.com/lYY649h.png)

-There are Filters and Presets buttons on the top of the page, along with the universal search bar.
+On the top of the page there are Filters and Presets buttons, along with the universal search bar.
 Below there is a table with the list of the players with columns as their attributes:

 | Field | Description |